Spoons/dotfiles/README.md

 | Irc          | circe          |
 | File Manager | ranger         |

 If you use an Nvidia GPU setup with X11, you may find the `.bin/nvffc` script useful for eliminating screen tearing.
-Additionally, I recommend my systemd aliases in `.zsh/load.d/systemd.zsh`.

 ## Setup
 To deploy this configuration install yadm through your distribution package manage and clone with `yadm clone https://https://gim/Spoons/dotfiles.git`.